tz-dev/hl_text2speech/README.md

 Features:
 - Autocomplete functionality
-- Vocabulary can be added to textarea by click
+- Vocabulary can be added to textarea by left-click
+- Vocabulary can be previewed by right-click
 - Volume Slider
 - Speaker selection (6)